Glock 26 Review: The Baby Glock

 Despite its ability to conceal well, my greatest talking point against it is the short grip.
 As with nearly all sub-compacts designed for concealment, the absence of that full-length grip can be an issue.
 I noticed it the most while shooting, and some of it was on the draw.
 It’s natural that shortened grips on handguns like these are going to create an issue; however, I do believe consistent training can eliminate a good portion of fumbling that comes with manipulating a small weapon.

 All this considered, the Glock 26 will fulfill its purpose right out of the box without any Gucci go fast stuff on it and is absolutely worth considering.
 It’s not a Lambo, or for you guys with mullets; it’s not a Camaro.
 It’s like an 88 Ford Ranger that gets the job done every time.
-Durability and reliability matter most, especially when considering a concealed carry weapon.
+Durability and reliability matter most, especially when considering a concealed carry gun.

 Let’s zero in on the Baby Glock a bit more…